 Add an opt out or check-box indicating permission for further follow-up.
 You’ll get more in-depth feedback this way and it lets patients know they have a voice for their valuable feedback about your brand and services.

 Full automation is the holy grail of any ongoing process such as NPS and its continual collection of data at the right time, over time.
 The goal with automation is every patient is always surveyed when you want them to be, you can set it and forget it.
 That said, the more you automate, the more the components in the process need to run reliably and be regularly monitored.
-At the minimum, episodic reporting on who has been sent what and when are critical (for example, email every day), and even better is real-time data on the same with status metrics, dashboards, mobile alerts and push reports, etc.
+At the minimum, episodic reporting on who has been sent what and when are critical (for example, email every day), and even better is real-time data on the same with status metrics, dashboards, mobile alerts and push reports, etc. There are a few online systems, such as SocialNPS, that can reliably and seamlessly automate all parts of the NPS survey process as interactions happen, utilizing multiple channels of contact and communication with continuous, real-time tracking of results.

 The potential internal impact of NPS should not be overlooked.
 Concepts of NPS are easy to understand and communicate.
 Make it clear to all relevant parties what NPS is, how it is administered, and the value of the results.
 NPS captures one simple, key metric.
 Keep it that way.
 Don’t keep adding questions and complexity that could reduce response rates and cloud your results.